square/react-native-square-reader-sdk/docs/get-started.md

 ## Step 4: Install Reader SDK for Android

-To use the React Native module on Android devices, you need to install Reader SDK for Android so it is available to the React Native library as a resource.
+To use the React Native plugin on Android devices, you need to install Reader SDK for Android so it is available to the React Native library as a resource.
 The key installation steps are outlined below.
 For more information on installing Reader SDK for Android, see the [Reader SDK Android Setup Guide] at